smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

    Wrote offchain secrets file to offchain-secrets.json
    ```

 1. Upload the file to a public hosting service.
-You will store the file as a gist.
+For this example, store the file as a gist.

    ```bash
    gh gist create offchain-secrets.json